Klaus, the ‘conversation review’ tool for support teams, picks up $1.9M seed – TechCrunch

 “No bad conversations between companies and their customers is what we’re shooting for,” Kair Käsper tells me.
-He’s the CEO of a relatively new startup called Klaus, which he founded together with old high school friend Martin Kõiva.
+He’s the Head of Growth of a relatively new startup called Klaus, which he founded together with old high school friend Martin Kõiva.

 Most recently the pair were employees at Pipedrive, holding the roles of Director of Product Marketing and Global Head of Customer Support, respectively.
 Many years prior to that they shared a flat together and worked on a number of projects.
 One of those was an applicant tracking startup called Jobkitten “that didn’t really go anywhere”.

-Note: Update: An earlier version of this article wrongly said that Kair Käsper is CEO of Klaus when his job title is actually Head of Growth.